Skip to main navigationSkip to main content

 What hours will I work?

-You will be expected to work the normal shift pattern of the organisation to which you are sent.
+You will be expected to work the normal shift pattern of the organisation with which you are placed.
 This could include weekends, evenings and shifts.
 You will work a total of 40 hours per week which will include protected study time.

 How will I get to my placements?

 It is your responsibility to get to and from your placements.
-Having a car is a benefit, especially for community placements.
+Having a car is a benefit, particularly for community placements.
 In cases where you use your car during placement, you will need suitable business insurance cover.
 If your placement is on the Isle of Wight you will have to cross the Solent by sea from one of Hampshire's ferry ports.
-In some cases, it may be advisable to consider booking secondary accommodation where the commute exceeds what you feel is a reasonable time.
+It may be advisable to consider booking secondary accommodation where the commute exceeds what you feel is a reasonable time.

 What if I am ill or have an emergency?

-If you cannot get to your placement on any given day, you must contact as soon as possible your placement provider and email your academic tutor and locality visitor to inform them of your absence.
+If you cannot get to your placement on any given day, you must contact as soon as possible your placement provider and email your academic contact and the placement co-ordinator to inform them of your absence.

 How do I make up the hours if I am absent?

 This depends on the number of hours you have missed.
-It may be possible to make up the hours by simply working a bit longer in the remainder of your placement.
+It may be possible to make up the hours by simply working adjusted hours for the remainder of your placement.
 If this is not possible then you must notify specified staff and work with them to find an appropriate way to make up the time lost.

 Photo of Kellie Tedjo